Suitability of Welsh Corgi (Pembroke) for Different Types of Prospective Owners

 Suitability of Welsh Corgi (Pembroke) for Homes with Children

 Welsh Corgis, specifically the Pembroke variety, are known for their affectionate nature and friendly disposition, making them generally good companions for families with children.
-However, like any dog breed, their suitability for homes with kids depends on various factors, including training, socialization, and individual temperament.
+However, like any dog breed, their suitability for homes with kids depends on various factors, including training, socialisation, and individual temperament.

 Are Corgis Good with Kids?